 And it's this attention to detail that has resonated with audiences; so much so that some of the films’ props have become iconic in the décor vernacular over the last decades: The Scalamandre zebra print, the pink princess phone, or the Darjeeling luggage, for instance.

 Want to infuse a little quirk into your space?
-Here are our favorite Wes Anderson–inspired décor picks, arranged by movie.
+Here are our favorite Wes Anderson–inspired décor picks, arranged by the movie.

-If you're new to Wes Anderson's genius, Screen Rant recommends beginning with Bottle Rocket and Rushmore, or diving straight in with The Grand Budapest hotel, which Screen Rant calls "the most Wes Andersony" of his films.
+If you're new to Wes Anderson's genius, Screen Rant recommends beginning with Bottle Rocket and Rushmore or diving straight in with The Grand Budapest Hotel, which Screen Rant calls "the most Wes Andersony" of his films.